AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/55_Loop/Incomplete_Iteration/tc.rst

-**LOOP statements that execute only a partial iteration**

-Check SC with LOOP statements that execute only a partial iteration over the nested sequence, interrupted by an exit statement
+**Exeercise SC on LOOP statements that execute only a partial iteration**

-Check, in particular, that the nested statements past the exit point are reported uncovered.
+Check, in particular, that the nested statements past the EXIT point are reported uncovered.